neurolib-dev/neurolib/README.md

 Mean simulated FC to empirical FC correlation: 0.57
 ```
 ### Parameter exploration
+A detailed example is available as a [IPython Notebook](examples/example-1-aln-parameter-exploration.ipynb).

 Whenever you work with a model, it is of great importance to know what kind of dynamics it exhibits given a certain set of parameter.
 For this, it is useful to get an overview of the state space of a given model.
 For example in the case of `aln`, the dynamics depends a lot on the mean inputs to the excitatory and the inhibitory population. `Neurolib` makes it very easy to quickly explore parameter spaces of a given model:

 ```python